The regulations of Regéc castle 1678

 As for Hungarians, we all know that Lady Zrínyi Ilona was famous for her heroic defense of Munkács castle between 1685-1688.
 We also know that she was the daughter of Zrínyi Péter aka Petar Zrinski who was beheaded by the Habsburgs in Vienna for his involvement in the Wesselényi-conspiration against the king.
 His daughter, Ilona was not only the niece of the great poet and warrior Zrínyi Miklós (1620-1664) but also the wife of Prince Rákóczi Ferenc I of Transylvania, and after his death, the wife of Prince Thököly Imre of Transylvania and Upper Hungary.
 Her son, Rákóczi Ferenc II, later Prince of Transylvania and the leader of the War of Independence against the Habsburgs was born in her first marriage.
 What a rebel family.

 In fact, Ferenc was born when Lady Zrínyi Ilona was traveling from Munkács castle to Regéc castle and it was just an accident that she gave birth to him at Borsi in 1676.
 Then, Thököly became the stepfather of young Ferenc who spent his early childhood in Regéc castle.
 Please, note that I use the Oriental name order for Hungarians where family names come first.
 Here is more about Borsi castle where Rákóczi Ferenc II, the great hero of our anti-Habsburg fights was born:

 This is the reason why Lady Ilona had to organize a strict order in Regéc Castle where she was bringing up her children.
-She was the one who issued the order about the regulation of Regéc castle in her document written in 1679.
-It contained some rules that I would like to share with you with some explanation:
+She was the one who issued the order about the regulation of Regéc Castle in her document issued on 1 May 1678.
+It contained 14 rules that I would like to share with you with some explanation:

 As it was common in the castles of the Borderland, all lecherous women were banned from there.
-It was because of healthy and sanitary reasons and also they wanted to prevent fighting among the soldiers.
+It was because of health and sanitary reasons and also they wanted to prevent fighting among the soldiers.
 So it is perfectly reasonable and was not extraordinary that “shitty whores” were not permitted to enter.